Our 9:38 Ministry Training Apprenticeship

-Our in-house training mostly uses workshop/seminar style debates, as we want Associates to learn to think independently, biblically, and clearly.
+Our in-house training mostly uses workshop/seminar-style debates, as we want Associates to learn to think independently, biblically, and clearly.
 Find out more about our training ethos.
-Each Associate is also given a ministry area, which vary in scale and responsibility depending on previous experience.
+Each Associate is also given a ministry area, which varies in scale and responsibility, depending on previous experience.
 See examples of ministry patches, or hear what a day is really like from our Associate blog.

 The distinctive focus

 The central distinctive of the Associate Scheme is our focus on the Bible.
 That may not sound like a distinctive, as surely every evangelical church is Bible-based in their training?
 But our training is not just based on the Bible, but focused on it – particularly on understanding it rightly, and learning to read God’s word for ourselves.

 Our focus on the Bible can be seen by what we leave out.
 We don’t teach Greek or Hebrew, we don’t teach church history, we only teach a small amount of theology (in the systematic sense), we don’t spend much time on different pastoral issues or ministry scenarios and how to address them, we only give a small amount of time to contemporary hot topics on the church scene.
 Why?
 Because we believe there is nothing more important than hearing God speak.
 Indeed, without hearing God clearly, all the other tasks of ministry are based on a shaky foundation.